 - Pallets encourage the introduction of standard package sizes.

 In selecting the mode of transport, the distance to reach the destination, as well as the perishability of the commodity, should be considered.
 Highly perishable goods must have a much lower temperature during transport.
 Faster transport should be preferred for perishable goods than rail transport.
-Product for local transport is towed by bullock carts or tractor trolley, the farm used carts, trailers and trucks must have good suspension and low air pressure in tires to avoid the excessive shock of production.
+Product for local transport is towed by bullock carts or tractor trolleys, the farm-used carts, trailers, and trucks must have good suspension and low air pressure in tires to avoid the excessive shock of production.
 They should be driven slowly.
 Laying straw or leaves in the trailer can also help prevent damage.